 Each mattress comes with a 100-night sleep trial, enabling customers to try out our beds in the comfort of home.
 While we don’t require customers to keep the mattress for a specific time before accepting returns, we do encourage customers to try the bed out for at least 30 days to adjust.
 If the customer doesn’t like the bed, we’ll help them donate it to a local charity before issuing a full refund.

 Our mattresses include a 20-year warranty, one of the best in the industry.
-Our warranty protects against manufacturing defects and sagging greater than 0.75 inches.
+Our warranty protects against manufacturing defects and sagging greater than an inch.
 In the first ten years, we’ll repair or replace the mattress free of charge.
 During the last ten years, we repair or replace the bed at a prorated cost.